top of page

 The developer invited me to join him at a seminar in Charlotte.
 We came across a development offering office condominiums for sale.
 He said he was going back to Raleigh and build some.
 I asked whether he would do some research first.
 He said I could do the research, but he would develop them.

-In 1977, the rate was around 10%, but by 1981, it had risen to 18%.
-I used to joke with prospects that they could use their credit card to buy an office condo since the interest rates were the same.
+In 1977, the commercial loan rate was around 8%, but by 1981, it had risen to over 20%.
+I used to joke with prospects that they could use their credit card to buy an office condo since the interest rates were lower.
+Times were tough, so I also got certified as a real estate instructor and taught classes for students wanting to prepare for the real estate exam.

 In 1983, I purchased my first computer with its floppy disk.
 Paid software developers in California to develop software that would calculate the advantages of buying an office over renting office space over various periods of time.
 I connected it to an electric typewriter to print the results.
 I felt like I was on the cutting edge of marketing technology.
 The only problem was that, no matter how impressive the presentation or how convincing the numbers were, fear at the time prevented any major decisions from being made.
 I felt I was ahead of my time, but at the wrong time!